ezmicken/fixpoint/README.md

 Was looking for a golang library to do deterministic fixed point arithmetic on floats, vectors, and quaternions for a video game.
+This was the best candidate.
-This is the only package I could find so I converted it to 6 points of precision to allow for greater values.
+I converted it to Q16 to allow for greater values.
 Thanks aykevl!

-with 18 bits for the left side, the range for Q16 is -262144.000000 - 262144.000000

 # Fixed point vector library